 In this week's challenge we're tackling attic organizing, to declutter and bring order to this long-term storage area in your home.

-Again this week (just like with the basement organization challenge a couple weeks ago) we're dealing with an area of our home where things often are stored, never to be seen again.
+Again this week (just like with the basement organization challenge and garage organization challenge the last couple weeks) we're dealing with an area of our home where things often are stored, never to be seen again.

 The reasons are quite similar in both areas - our attics, just like our basements, are typically a large space in our homes intended for storage, and it just begs to be filled up, doesn't it?